Breeding & Raising Puppies at Sunny Day

 Their nose, ears, and eyes are soaking in knowledge at high-speed now!
 Mental & physical stimulation are very important now but not to be overdone.
 Tails wagging, full of kisses, wrestling with Mom & litter-mates, investigating their world.
 Here, they learn to come outside of their doggie box all by themselves (and most importantly – to get back in!).
 They go outside of their bed/food doggie box area to use the potty.
 Again, I simply make it possible.
 They begin to take a little less milk from Mommy and learn to eat real food.
 As soon as they hear or see me, they come waddling right over, wagging their little tails and give me kisses with their tiny little tongues!
 They practice running in little spurts & it’s SO funny when their mind says “run” but quite often their little feet just can’t keep up and they tumble into a summer-salt!
 LOL!!!
 But don’t worry, they will get better at it very soon!

-Trust develops during this stage so individual attention is important.
-They are socialized daily – and that’s certainly FUN!!
-It’s hard to describe the feeling when I come in and call them, then they all come piling out of their sleeping box head-over-heels excited to see me – wagging their tiny little tails all ready to cover my face with kisses!
+Trust develops during this stage so individual attention again is always important.
+They are socialized several short sessions daily – and that’s certainly FUN!!
+We take them somewhere new to play every day.
+It’s hard to describe the feeling when I come in and call them, then they all come piling out of their sleeping box head-over-heels excited to see me, ready for their adventure for the day – wagging their tiny little tails all ready to cover my face with kisses!
 And oh my, they also learn to bark at this stage – and it’s SO funny when they bark for their 1st time – they often startle not just me, but themselves!!!
 They bark – then jump, look around with an expression like “Where in the world did THAT come from???!!!”.
 Oh yea, ALLOT of laughing going on around here now!!!

 PUPPY’S WEEK 6/7

 Time for graduating again to an even larger world!
 Now, they are grown enough to progress to a larger 10×12 stall area with a doggie door to an outside 10×16 covered, sky-lighted play/potty area.
 Indoors they still have their custom-made doggie box to sleep and warm up in the cool months.
-They have PLENTY of fun toys, a ramp to a higher level (2nd story) play area, and LOTS of chewies for their developing teeth.
+They have PLENTY of fun toys, tunnels, a ramp to a higher level (2nd story) play area, and LOTS of chewies for their developing teeth.
 This stage again, is very important for their developing minds & bodies.
-Did I mention LOTS of toys?!?!!
+Outdoors they have several different playgrounds & even a huge sand-yard where mommy usually gives them digging lessons so they come to you already quite adept at burying their bones!
+And did I mention LOTS of toys?!?!! 🙂

-Mommy is away a little for the daytime, but back to play, cuddle, & sleep with her kids at night-time now.
+Mommy is away a little for the daytime hanging with her friends, but back to play, cuddle, & sleep with her kids at night-time now.
 Adequate stimulation here again, leads to smart and well-adjusted dogs.
-Every morning before breakfast and again in the afternoons, they come out to play in the big yards with some other adult dogs.
-One-on-one loving & play is important here again.
-Here they learn social skills that they will need for the rest of their lives.
+Every morning before breakfast and again in the afternoons, they come out to play in the big play yards with some other adult dogs.
+One-on-one loving & play continues here as always.
+Now they learn social skills that they will need for the rest of their lives.
 This is a VERY important time for them to be meeting new people and children of ALL ages.

 PUPPY’S WEEK 8/9